-Get Nova Scotia approved certification and learn to manage a wide range of medical emergencies and injuries by enrolling in first aid classes with Halifax First Aid.
-Participants have the option of enrolling in standard, emergency, childcare or babysitting first aid.
-Individuals looking for CPR “only” (no first aid) certification can enrol in several different courses including health care provider CPR (CPR HCP) and basic life support.
-Other popular courses available with this provider include WHMIS, TDG , Food Safety, Fire Safety, Medical Terminology, MSDS and more.
+Get Nova Scotia-approved certification and learn to manage a wide range of medical emergencies and injuries by enrolling in first aid classes with Halifax First Aid.
+Participants have the option of enrolling in standard, emergency, childcare, or babysitting first aid.
+Individuals looking for CPR “only” (no first aid) certification can enroll in several different courses including health care provider CPR (CPR HCP) and basic life support.
+Other popular courses available with this provider include WHMIS, TDG, Food Safety, Fire Safety, Medical Terminology, MSDS, and more.
 Participants looking to renew expiring awards can do so by enrolling in re-certification classes.
-Business, groups and companies can book popular private courses at the Halifax First Aid training centre or an instructor can come to you.
+Businesses, groups, and companies can book popular private courses at the Halifax First Aid training center or an instructor can come to you.
 For more information about courses, to register or if you have questions, use the contact information provided below.

 How To Register for A Course with Halifax First Aid?

-There are several ways for students to sign up for a programs: the internet (through e-mail or the application form on the site), telephone call, on-line chat or in person.
+There are several ways for students to sign up for programs: the internet (through e-mail or the application form on the site), telephone calls, online chat, or in person.
 Use the following information to reach this provider: